Danielperezparada/customerJoke/README.md

 ```

 This command run for you all this process:
-1.- Pull down from Dockerhub the node, and mongo images that we need as dependency
+1.- Pull down from Dockerhub the node, and mongo images that we need as dependency.

-2.- Create the image of customerJoke based on the Dockerfile of the project
+2.- Create the image of customerJoke based on the Dockerfile of the project.

-3.- Rise up the container of mongo and customerJoke and link it between them
+3.- Rise up the container of mongo and customerJoke and link it between them.

 Onece the command finish, you will have a server up and running in your host (a ubuntu VM in my case).